target/strelka/docs/README.md

 No!
 Strelka clusters run CPU-intensive processes that will negatively impact system-critical applications like Bro and Suricata.
 If you want to integrate a network sensor with Strelka, then use the [`filestream`] client application.
 This utility is capable of sending millions of files per day from a single network sensor to a Strelka cluster without impacting system-critical applications.

 ### "I have other questions!"
 Please file an issue or contact the project team at [TTS-CFC-OpenSource@target.com](mailto:TTS-CFC-OpenSource@target.com).
-The project lead can also be reached on Twitter at [@jshlbrd](https://twitter.com/jshlbrd).

 ## Installation
 Strelka can be installed on any system that can run [containers](https://www.docker.com/resources/what-container).
 For convenience, the project ships with [docker-compse](https://docs.docker.com/compose/) configuration files for standing up a "quickstart" cluster (found under the `build/` directory).
 We do not recommend using and do not plan to support OS-native installations.